 In fiscal year 2023, Metropolitan received \$80.0 million from the State Water Resources Control Board (State Board) to fund the Pure Water Southern California program.
-This contribution was recorded as restricted net position and must be spent by fiscal year 2026.
-The balance as of September 30, 2023 was \$78.9 million.
+This contribution was recorded as restricted net position and must be spent by the end of fiscal year 2026.
+The balance at September 30, 2024 and 2023 were \$61.0 million and \$78.9 million, respectively.